oromedialab/zf2-lazy-form/README.md

 #### Reusable Validators, Filters, Attrbutes & Options
-Define validators, filters, attributes and options in config file and reuse it across forms and elements
+Define validators, filters, attributes and options in config file and reuse it across forms and elements. the syntax is same as what you use in zend-form

 ```php
 return [